maybebyte/anthesis/why-openbsd.md

 [`pledge(2)`](https://man.openbsd.org/pledge) and
 [`unveil(2)`](https://man.openbsd.org/unveil) in mind.
 Speaking to the latter system call, there's no reason these browsers should be able to read `~/.ssh` or `~/.gnupg`, so they can't.
+They can only interact with whitelisted paths (with permission to read, write, execute, create, or any combination thereof, depending on what's stipulated).
 As a result, the amount of damage a malicious extension or browser exploit could wreak is much less than usual.

 ## Privacy